 Plan Your Day

 One of the best ways to be more productive in your day is to write a list!
 When you physically jot down what you want to achieve for the day on paper it gives you that little push to grab the pen throughout the day and cross each line off.
-If you have a planner, check out my Plan Pretty blog planner printables!

 If you’re more into digital lists, then there are a few great options.
 Firstly, the Notes app on your phone is a no-brainer.
 It’s free, you can use emojis, choose which background you want and email the list to yourself if you need.
 I also bought an app (I think it was only a few dollars) called Awesome Note which has a super cute layout, the ability to categorise your notes and add drawings or voice memos.
 Desktop-wise, I have signed up (for free) to a website called To-Do List.